rozek/banglejs-2-activities/README.md

 * `halign` - is taken into account when drawing the given `Text`
 * `valign` - is taken into account when drawing the given `Text`
 * `bold` - is a boolean value which, when set to `true`, displays the given `Text` in bold

+Any unknown option is simply passed through to the layout library.

 If `bold` is set to `true`, the given text is drawn four times - once at the original x,y coordinates, and then again with an offset of 1 pixel in any direction.
 This implementation is not really efficient, but produces a reasonably good looking effect independent of the currently used font.

 ## Analog Clock Faces ##